good-loop/doc/pages/policy/equal-opportunities.md

 ## 6. Suppliers and Sub-Contractors

-(a) Good-Loop will not discriminate on the basis of sex, race, nationality, marital status, disability, age, sexual orientation or religion in the selection of suppliers or sub-contractors.
+(a) Good-Loop will not discriminate on the basis of any Diversity Category in the selection of suppliers or sub-contractors.

 (b) All tenders will be considered solely on their business merits with equal opportunities for all.

 ## 7. Training

-(a) Employees will be provided with appropriate training regardless of sex, race, nationality, marital status, disability, age, part-time or fixed term contract status, sexual orientation or religion.
+(a) Employees will be provided with appropriate training regardless of Diversity Categories.

 (b) All employees will be encouraged to discuss their career prospects and training needs with their Line Manager or the HR Department.